Eloping In The San Juan Mountains | Planning & Travel Guide (Updated 2026)

 Why You Should Elope In the San Juan Mountain Range

-- It’s less crowded than popular locations in Colorado, like Estes Park for example.
+- It’s less crowded than popular locations in Colorado, like Rocky Mountain National Park for example.

-- It’s home to some of the best mountain towns in Colorado.
+- It’s home to some of the cutest, scenic mountain towns in Colorado.

 - You’ll find most of the BLUE alpine lakes here and amazing waterfalls around every corner.
 It’s probably the only place with cool waterfalls in Colorado to be honest.

-- There are TONS of scenic and intimate elopement locations.
+- There are TONS of scenic and intimate elopement locations for every skill level.
+Most don’t require permits either.

-- There are over a dozen 14ers, not that we like to hike them but they really add to the space.
+- There are over a dozen 14ers– not that we like to hike them but they really add to the space and scenery.

 - Fall foliage is bright and beautiful in Autumn.
 Telluride especially.

-- Lush wildflower meadows bring life to the mountains in Summer.
+- Lush wildflower meadows bring life to the mountains in Summer in July & August.

 Elope On A Weekday

 We highly recommend choosing a weekday for the best elopement experience.
-Although this area tends to be less busy, the weekend can be super busy, especially during the warm Summer months.
-Weekdays are always less crowded, even during peak seasons.
-Also:
+Although this area tends to be less busy, weekends can potentially be busy during certain summer weekends.
+Weekdays are always less crowded throughout the whole state, even during peak seasons.
+Other things to note:

 - More vendors are available during the week, especially during the busy season.